-We consider insured people to be those in employment.
+We consider insured people that have earned any employment income during the year to be those in employment and that unemployed people have not earned any employment income.
 We assume that the maternity leave (for those eligible) commences 30 calendar days before the birth and lasts maximum length possible.
 The month of birth is assumed to be equal to the middle month of the quarter of birth reported in SILC.
 If the month of birth is unavailable, we assume that the child is born in the second month of the year (February).
 For children aged 1 year, the duration in the current policy year is computed as the difference between the maximum duration and the simulated benefit duration in the birth year (when the child was aged 0).
+The duration of the benefit will not be calculated for children aged 1 year if the parent was unemployed, since the extent of the benefit is 30 days.
 The formulas for calculating benefit duration in the model are provided in Table 2.11.
-The benefit amount (in the current policy year) is calculated pro rata, i.e. adjusted with the simulated duration.
+The benefit amount (in the current policy year) is calculated pro rata, i.e., adjusted with the simulated duration.